Q+A Northland poll: NZ First's Shane Jones in trouble; National's Matt King leads, Labour's Willow-Jean Prime second

 Political pundits have been divided on Jones' chances of toppling King.

-Some point to King's slender majority of 1389, Northlanders' track record of strategic voting, and the cash which has been raining on Northland from Jones' Provincial Growth Fund.
+Some point to King's slender majority of 1389, Northlanders' track record of strategic voting, and the cash which has been raining on Northland from the PGF, which Jones has been dishing out as the Regional Economic Development Minister.

 Others say NZ First's 2015 win was a one-off in unique circumstances, and Jones' style puts off as many voters as he wins over.